when inner conifer needles turn yellow or brown

 But in fact needle-drop is a normal part of the life cycle, though the rate varies by species, and can also accelerate if environmental stresses like dry conditions or pest infestation have affected the tree or shrubs in a given season.

 Before you call the arborist in, though, go inspect: Look at a branch closely (such as in the Thuja occidentalis, above), to identify where along it the fading foliage is.
-I found the illustration below on a Michigan State University Extension factsheet, which shows how the needles on the newest growth and probably the previous year’s as well (again, it varies by species how long till leaves are shed).
+I found the illustration below on a Michigan State University Extension factsheet, showing the natural aging and shedding cycle (again, it varies by species how long till leaves are shed).

 The losses should generally be from the inside out, not at the branch tips.
 Inner needles are the oldest, and as they age and get shaded by new growth farther out, they photosynthesize less effectively and are eventually shed.
 The plant lightens its load, and good thing, since snow and ice may be coming and extra needles could hold too much weight for the longer branches to bear.